Living Your Own Life Doesn’t Mean Being Selfish

 The theme of this website and the course I teach, Live Your Own Life, can be misconstrued as a life of selfishness, the exertion of a heroic will to make things go the way mainstream culture has told us will make us happy, (which is always in the direction of increased security, status, and conformity).

-To live one’s own life requires a shedding of this life in preparation for a true life.
-In fact, every spiritual lineage down through the ages teaches that your life is not your own—that Life or God has chosen you to do something with your life that transcends the desires of ego.
+Living one’s own life does involves a paradox however.
+Every spiritual lineage down through the ages teaches that your life is not your own—that Life or God has something in mind for you that transcends the desires of ego.
 It’s the paradox of having to lose your life in order to find it.
 Many experience that if they don’t consent to this life, they will suffer emotionally and physically until they do.
 This consent is sometimes called surrender, but it often feels like being broken.
 The title of my last book, Dismantled: How Love and Psychedelics Broke a Clergyman Apart and Put Him Back Together describes my experience of this.

-We are born into these institutions.
+We are born into this institutional self-serving corruption.
 If there is any meaning to “original sin” it is these conditions into which we are born, the “fallen” state of institutions and the violence these institutions and the humans who work within them to perpetuate a false economy, false politics, false religions, false families, etc. Conformity with these institutions, enacted to ensure belonging and identification, inevitably leads to a false life.

-When the suffering of “normal” is acute enough we wake up, then grow up, and then show up to do our part in creating an alternative.
+When the suffering of “normal” is acute enough we wake up, then grow up, and then show up to do our part in curating an alternative.

 Starting with our own life.